databrary/design/wireframe-presentation.md

   - [ ]:?: Is workflow: add participant, then have a "manage participant" view with "add new file" link?
   - just replace everything on current participant page with text fields/drop downs/edit buttons
 - [image: add participant](./study-participant-new.png)
+- racial categories from NIH: http://grants.nih.gov/grants/guide/notice-files/not-od-01-053.html

-REQUEST INPUT : Upload page
+NEW : Upload page

 - description
 - acquisition date
-- [ ]: is this on participant page or for all file types?
+- [x]: is this on participant page or for all file types?
 Is this a dialog or a separate page?
 - a separate page, basically like the video page with edit links and an upload/replace file field